10 Fun & Educational Easter Holiday Activities to Try at Home with the Kids (2025 Update)

 • A straw

-1. Thread a long string through a straw and tie both ends of the string to sturdy objects (like chairs) to create a straight line.
+1. Thread string through a straw and tie both ends to objects.

 What You’ll Need: